DAKLabb/retry/README.md

 This step will only run if we are in a failure state, the prior job (`id`: `check`) failed, and we haven't rerun more than 2 times.

-If the conditions above are satisfied, this step will use the GH CLI to call the "Rerun Workflow" (shown below) to trigger the job.
+If the conditions above are satisfied, this step will use the GitHub CLI to call the "Rerun Workflow" (shown below) to trigger the job.
 A separate workflow is used for this because a workflow cannot be rerun from itself (as discussed [here](https://github.com/orgs/community/discussions/67654#discussioncomment-7052837)).

 ```yaml
 name: Rerun Workflow